 Here are some examples to get your mind working in the right direction.
-Please use the following backpacking packing list as only a catalyst to get your gears turning in the right direction.
-Depending on your preferences and destinations, you will have to make changes to the packing list, of course.
+Please use the following backpacking packing list as only a means for ideas.
+Everyone has different needs and desires on the road.

 Here are some basic first aid Items that I found very valuable:

-- Anti-Diarrhea Pills: If you eat the local food, Traveler’s diarrhea is almost inevitable at some point because of the bacterial differences between continents, it happens.
+- Anti-Diarrhea Pills: If you eat the local food, Traveler’s diarrhea is almost inevitable at some point.
+Blame food handling or just the bacterial differences between continents, it happens.
 Although bananas and white rice do wonders for soothing a bad stomach, you may need medicine for long journeys or times when toilet breaks aren’t convenient (i.e., 10-hour bus rides.)
 Brands containing loperamide are the most effective.
-Remember, only take loperamide during long moves or emergencies, otherwise use food — bananas work particularly well — to control your stomach.
+Remember: only take loperamide during long moves or emergencies, otherwise use food — bananas work particularly well — to control your stomach.

 - Tweezers: Tweezers have a multitude of uses including: popping blisters, removing ticks and splinters, etc. Buy the super-pointy medical kind but don’t try to bring them on the plane in your carry-on bag!

-- Alcohol Prep Pads: Prep pads are a convenient way of disinfecting skin, cleaning your tweezers above, treating insect bites, etc. I take a lot of these.
+- Alcohol Prep Pads: Individually wrapped prep pads are a convenient way of disinfecting skin, cleaning your tweezers above, treating insect bites, etc. I take a lot of these.

-- Motion Sickness Pills: Even if you don’t get motion sick very often, offer pills to other travelers that do so they don’t puke in your bus!
-Dramamine can also double as an emergency sleeping pill because of the drowsy side effects.
+- Motion Sickness Pills: Even if you don’t get motion sickness very often, offer pills to other travelers that do so they don’t puke on your bus!
+The regular version of Dramamine can also double as an emergency sleeping pill because of the drowsy side effects.

 - Ibuprofen: Ibuprofen (branded in the U.S. as Advil) is good to stop swelling, muscle pains from long treks, and hangovers after Full Moon Parties.

-- Acetaminophen: Also known as Tylenol in the U.S., acetaminophen is more effective at lowering fevers than ibuprofen.
+- Acetaminophen: Branded as Tylenol in the U.S., acetaminophen is more effective at lowering fevers than ibuprofen.
 It also works for hangovers.